How to Remove Password from ZIP File After Unlocking It

 ❓ 1: Can I remove a password without extracting the file?

-A: No. You must first extract the contents using the correct password, then re-compress them without a password.
+No. You must first extract the contents using the correct password, then re-compress them without a password.

 ❓2: Will this work for .rar files too?

-A: Yes, if you use WinRAR — it supports both .zip and .rar files.
+Yes, if you use WinRAR — it supports both .zip and .rar files.

 ❓3: Is there a way to batch remove passwords from multiple ZIPs?

-A: Only if you know the password for each file.
+Only if you know the password for each file.
 You’ll need to process them one by one using these steps.

 Conclusion

 Now you know how to remove password from ZIP file after unlocking it — a quick process that can save you time and hassle when managing your own archives.
 Whether you’re using WinRAR, 7-Zip, or just the built-in Windows tools, each method involves simply extracting the contents and re-compressing them without applying a new password.
+Always remember to back up your files before making changes, and keep recovery tools like WinfrGUI handy in case something gets deleted during the process.
+Removing passwords is perfectly safe and legal — as long as the file is yours or you’re authorized to access it.

-Also Read👉 Online Zip File Password Recovery
+🔗 Also Read: Online Zip File Password Recovery